 Direct entry to Year 2 (with an appropriate HNC) and Year 3 (with an appropriate HND) may be possible.

-Year 3 entry to this UWS programme is also offered at South Lanarkshire College; New College Lanarkshire, Coatbridge Campus; and Ayrshire College, Ayr Campus under our college partnership agreements.
+Year 3 entry to this UWS programme is also offered at both South Lanarkshire College and New College Lanarkshire (Coatbridge Campus) under our college partnership agreements.
 Please note that these routes are only open to students who have completed an HND in Accounting at those institutions.
 Students wishing to complete the Honours year will be required to attend either the Paisley or Lanarkshire campuses.

-Irish Leaving Certificate: H3 H3 H3 H4 including English plus Maths at Ordinary Level
+Irish Leaving Certificate: H3 H3 H4 H4 including English, plus OL Maths

 International Baccalaureate (IB) Diploma: 28 points

 SQA HNC / BTEC Level 4 HNC: Accounting (for SQA HNCs with Grade A in the Graded Unit)